 Why is it in my pool?

 The spores of blanketweed can blow in on the wind, or traces may come in on plants or on birds’ feet.
-It tends to become a problem where the nutrient levels in the water or sediments are high.
-In the Cotswold area the soft limestones also leach nutrient minerals.
-Nutrient rich water is common in new and recently refilled ponds where mineral rich tapwater has been used (see our article on phosphates), or where fresh planting soil or fertilizers have been used.
-In these cases the problem may subside after a couple of years.
-It often becomes a worse problem where large amounts of fish food are fed; where soil washes into the pool from the surrounding garden/lawn; in shallower ponds; or where a pool leak requires large amounts of tap water to be regularly added to the pond.
-It is less of a problem in well-balanced, established ponds.©
+It tends to become more of a problem where the nutrient levels in the water, or sediments, are high.
+In the Cotswold area, the soft limestones also leach nutrient minerals.
+Nutrient-rich water is common in new and recently refilled ponds where mineral rich tapwater has been used (see our page on phosphates), or where fresh planting soil or fertilizers have been used.
+The plants in the pond may eventually use up the excess nutrients, and the blanketweed may subside after a couple of years, provided further nutrients can be kept out.

 A seasonal issue